Viagra

 Erectile dysfunction can occur when chambers in the penis don’t fill with blood sufficiently for it to remain erect.
 An enzyme involved in the process of blood flow is protein phosphodiesterase type 5 (PDE5), which impacts smooth muscle contraction and relaxation.

 Viagra is in a class of drugs called PDE5 inhibitors.
 By inhibiting the function of the PDE5 enzyme, blood vessels become more relaxed, making it easier for blood to flow to the penis.
 This is why Viagra doesn’t cause erections, but rather makes it easier to get and maintain an erection in the presence of sexual stimulation.
-Other drugs for erectile dysfunction, like Cialis, also function as PDE5 inhibitors.
+Other drugs for erectile dysfunction also function as PDE5 inhibitors.

 Sildenafil and erectile dysfunction